Race format

 Courses

-The Amateur and Expert courses are the same except for a few sections that are for Expert classes only.
+The Amateur, Expert and Pro courses are the same except for a few sections that are for Expert classes only.
 Sunday's course is completely different (different mountain) than Saturday's course.
+1 extreme section will be added to Saturday and Sunday's course for the Pro, Expert and Vet Expert classes.
 Battle of the Prospectors is considered a Hard Enduro so even the amateur course will be challenging.
 Keep in mind that there will be a lot of elevation changes (up to 2000m or 6000ft each lap) and this is one of the reason why it will be challenging even for the Expert classes.

 Heat races

 Just like any Hare Scramble, the rider with most laps completed in the least amount of time will be the winner.
 If there at least one second left to the race clock, a rider can do another lap.
-The race clock will start when the first wave of riders (Experts) has started.
+The race clock will start when the first wave of riders (Pros) has started.
 Every 3 min, a new wave will start.
 This means that the later your wave starts, the less time you will race.
-For example, because there is 3 min between each wave, the Vet Expert class will start 6 min after the Experts.
-This means that the Vet Expert class will race 6 minutes less than the Experts.
+For example, because there is 3 min between each wave, the Vet Expert class will start 9 min after the Pros.
+This means that the Vet Expert class will race 9 minutes less than the Pros.

-Top 16 overall (Expert, Intermediate, Vet Expert, Vet A and Vet 50+) will particpate to the Duel of the Prospectors (Endurocross type track) and the results will detemine the order of the top 16 riders for Sunday's race.
-1 minute will separate the 16th and the 17th racer at Sunday's start (only valid for Saunday's afternoon race).
+Top 16 overall (Pro, Expert, Intermediate, Vet Expert, Vet A, Vet 50+ and Women Expert) will particpate to the Duel of the Prospectors (Endurocross type track) and the results will detemine the order of the top 16 riders for Sunday's race.
+1 minute will separate the 16th and the 17th racer at Sunday's start (only valid for Sunday's afternoon race).

 10 seconds will separate every other racers.